s50766/bsd21_koenig_stefan/README.md

     }
 ````

-I made this as an exercise nad of course the code shown above can be edited, but it should work fine.
+I made this as an exercise and of course the code shown above can be edited, but it should work fine.

+For logging inside the maven project, i made a log4j2.xml.template for everyone as a template.

 Down here i will post my exercise links.